Corps of Cadets demonstrates its commitment to service

 "Echo Company's leadership to the White Ribbon Campaign makes a tremendous impact within our community.
 To have such a well-known, predominantly male group be so vocal in this cause encourages other men to use their voice to end gender-based violence,” said Jen Underwood, outreach coordinator at the Women’s Center.

 Bravo and the Hale YMCA Community Garden

 Jenny Schwanke, community garden coordinator, wrote in an email to the corps that “Bravo Company consistently arrives at the gardens with a positive and respectful attitude and then proceeds to work productively to improve the grounds.
 Their help is invaluable to us.
-If these cadets represent the leadership of our future then I believe we are in good hands.”
+If these cadets represent the leadership of our future, then I believe we are in good hands.”

-Cadet Evan Faughnan of Newtown, Pa., a senior majoring in history, said he is proud of the company’s work in the garden since 2010.
+Cadet Evan Faughnan of Newtown, Pennsylvania, a senior majoring in history, said he is proud of the company’s work in the garden since 2010.
 “I have watched the area transform.
-Every semester the cadets of Bravo Company put in hours of hard manual labor to assists the local community,” he said.
+Every semester the cadets of Bravo Company put in hours of hard manual labor to assist the local community,” he said.
 “The project also serves as a fantastic bonding opportunity for the company.
 From freshmen to seniors, everyone works hard to get the job done.”

 Cadets in high demand

 In addition to the company projects, the entire regiment supports events such as the Kindergarten to College program, which brings fifth-graders to campus.

 The citizen-leader track, also known as VPI Battalion, organizes and hosts two, three-day blood drives each semester in partnership with Virginia Blood Services.
 These drives are routinely the highest-producing on campus.
 In 2013-14, the corps collected more than 1,080 units, breaking the 2012-13 record by more than 250 units.